-He wrote Tam O Shanter – his most famous narrative poem was written on a free day as he walked along the shady path by the banks of the river Nith.
+He wrote Tam O Shanter – his most famous narrative poem on a free day as he walked along the shady path by the banks of the river Nith.
 He lived at Ellisland for four years.

 He also began training to be an Exciseman, which meant long rides away from home.